miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 ## Implementing XML-wrapped Prompt Generation

+### Navigating Cursor's Model Selection

 Alright, so now we go over to Cursor.
-Quite frankly, I don't know which model I'm using at any given moment anymore.
+Quite frankly, I don't know which model I'm using while in chat mode at any given moment anymore.
 It's a bit obfuscated now when you keep model selection on `Auto-select` so Cursor helps you select the best premium model, based on performance and speed.
-It appears to get rid of "slow mode" which happens more and more as you get into the month, and it prompts you to pay at the next tier.
+It appears to get reduce the actual slowness of "slow mode" which happens more and more as you get into the month and tries cajoling you into a higher paid tier.

 I'm not 100% sure, but I think keeping it on Claude 3.7 Sonnet was causing that, so I'm experimenting with Auto.
+My gut tells me that there's a *"going to the well one time too often"* effect happening.
+Cursor appears to be trying to serve you fast despite being in "slow mode," but if you try keeping it "locked onto" your favorite model, it undermines whatever model load-balancing or round-robinning they might be doing.

+It's also worth noting that the obfuscation of the model appears to only be when in Auto-select in chat-mode.
+When you use the in-context `Ctrl`+`k` key combo, it still shows you the model, and notably has the really long delays when it's set to Claude 3.7, providing a little anecdotal evidence that Claude is backlogged and something else, perhaps one of the GPT's or Gemini are not.

+### Streamlining the Article Content

 Additionally, most of the coding is actually done by the time I do the following prompt.
 That is to spare you an excessively long article.
 I know some people